StevenD24/AI-Gmail-Copilot-Chrome-Extension/README.md

 # Gmail Copilot Chrome Extension

-Gmail Copilot Extension is a Chrome extension that enhances Gmail with AI-powered email thread summaries and automated reply drafting.
+This project enhances Gmail with AI-powered email thread summaries and automated reply drafting.
 It uses advanced language models to help you manage your inbox efficiently and communicate effectively.

 Key Features:
 - **AI Summaries:** Quickly generate concise summaries of long email threads.